pemistahl/lingua/README.md

 * makes use of both statistical and rule-based approaches
 * already outperforms *Apache Tika* and *Optimaize Language Detector* in this respect for more than 20 languages
 * works within every Java 6+ application and on Android
+* no additional training of language models necessary
+* offline usage without having to connect to an external service or API
 * can be used in a REPL for a quick try-out
 * uses only two dependencies:
   * [Gson](https://github.com/google/gson) for reading and writing language models